shancuha15/python_tgbot_shop/README.md

     By clicking on the "stickers" button, you can see each sticker separately with detailed information about it (all photos do not have a detailed description, this will be done by the store owner, not the developer).
+    The "notebook" and "picture" keys work in exactly the same way.

 ![stikers](https://github.com/shancuha15/python_tgbot_shop/blob/main/readme%20photo/stickers.png)

-    The "notebook" and "picture" keys work in exactly the same way.

     By pressing the "menu" key.

 ![menu](https://github.com/shancuha15/python_tgbot_shop/blob/main/readme%20photo/menu.png)

+    The "/start" command moves to the main menu.
+    The "/contacts" command helps to quickly contact the manager.

 ## What else can this bot do?